utlib/UTARMS-style-guide/docs/4-voice-and-style/tools.md

 **Describe relationships of power and use active voice to embed responsibility within the description.** Descriptions should acknowledge the types of power relationships present in the records or context of their creation.
 Use precise phrasing to describe the actions of individuals or effects of systems when oppression is a component of the records and context for their understanding.

+{: .note-title }
+> Consider
+>
-> ***Consider:*** How is an individual or community situated socially?
+> How is an individual or community situated socially?
 What are the power relationships between the associated parties?

 | **Instead of…**                                                                                                         | **Consider writing…**                                                                                                                          |
 | ----------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |